algeboy/Glassbox/Countable/SetCategory.md

         → (h ∘ g) ∘ f ≡ h ∘ (g ∘ f)
 ∘-assoc = refl
 ```
 Our job is to wrap it.
-We can have Agda fill in proofs that don't need many hints like some of the fail cases.
+We can allow Agda to fill in proofs that don't need many hints like some of the fail cases.
 ```agda
 wrap-∘-assoc : (h g f : ConFun)
                 → ((h ← (g ← f)) ≡ ((h ← g) ← f))